 Our GDPR Statement

-The EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018 and will supersede the current Data Protection Act 1998.
+The EU General Data Protection Regulation (GDPR) came into force on 25 May 2018 and will supersede the current Data Protection Act 1998.
 GDPR will apply despite Brexit and will impact all organisations that control or process personal data.
 It will grant data subjects a range of new rights, giving them more control over how their data is used.
 Organisations will be subject to new responsibilities and obligations, including the need to demonstrate compliance.

 What are we doing to ensure compliance?